 Visit our ComputerDISC page for more details.

-There are two sources of technical support available to IT Students.
+There are two sources of technical support available to CS Students.

-Orientation Booklet - College of Engineering and Informatics
+Orientation Booklet - College of Science and Engineering

-This Handbook is essential reading for all first year students in the College of Engineering and Informatics.
+This Handbook is essential reading for all first year students in the College of Science and Engineering.
 Students will be provided with a hard copy version during orientation week.